 What to wear in the mountains on a fall hike

-I usually wear an Icebreaker merino wool t-shirt (not shown) and then throw a warmer long-sleeved quick dry shirt on top like the pink Arc’teryx one pictured above.
+I usually wear an Icebreaker merino wool t-shirt and then throw a warmer long-sleeved quick-dry shirt on top.
 For added warmth early in the morning I’ll include a fleece.
-I’m loving the new North Face one with a hood.
 My go to outer layer that can be mixed and matched with short or long-sleeved shirts is a Patagonia down jacket with a hood.
 It weighs nothing so it’s always in my pack.

 For footwear my Salomon GoreTex hiking boots are my new go to hiking boots.
 They were awesome and super comfortable on an 18 day trek in northern India.
 Always throw in a hat and mitts along with your 10 hiking essentials.